Massachusetts Salesperson Pre-Licensing How to Become a MA Real Estate Agent

 Complete 40 hours of approved Pre-Licensing education, as required by the Massachusetts Real Estate Board.
 The CE Shop is an approved education provider in the state of Massachusetts.
 Learn more about your package options here.

 After you complete all the course materials and meet the minimum time requirement, there is a course final exam consisting of 100 questions.
 A minimum score of 75% is required to pass this exam.

 Gain approval from the Massachusetts Board of Registration of Real Estate Brokers and Salespersons.

 Before you can take the real estate licensing exam, you must first obtain three candidate endorsements from individuals unrelated to you.
 These individuals do not have to be Massachusetts residents.

-You will then mail your application to the PSI office in Las Vegas to get pre-approved to take the licensing exam.
+You will then mail your application to the PSI office to get pre-approved to take the licensing exam.